stefanpetrovic/autoconfig/README.md

 Staff need to first login to the [Phoenix portal](https://YOURDOMAIN.securityphoenix.cloud/) using SSO before they can be assigned to a team.

-The assignment should be run once a day (at least) [Phoenix Cron job]
+The assignment should be run once a day (at least)

 The [Teams Yaml] Teams files are used as a source of truth of who belongs to which team.

 The function [AssignUsersToTeam] Phoenix.ps1

 ## Hive Leaders